benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 To save the segment and share it with Experience Cloud:

 1. Select the check box option under the segment definition.
 In the suggested look-back window, specify 90 days.
-1. Click save.
+1. Click **Save**.
 This shares an audience across Adobe Experience Cloud solutions.
 You can now use this to trigger emails in Campaign, show banner ads via Ad Cloud, or trigger a personalized offer the next time the visitor comes to your site via Target.

 ### Exclude fraud using virtual report suites